 Transfer Station User Cards

-Ratepayers disposing of any items noted under the Waste Disposal Fees in the Solid Waste Management Policy 40.3.1, will be required to sign an Agreement for Transfer Station Charges at the transfer station.
-Ratepayers are ultimately responsible for their renter’s charges if payment is forfeited.
-NO MONEY is accepted at the transfer stations; charges are invoiced monthly.
+Residents disposing of any items noted under the Disposal Fees will be required to sign an Agreement for Transfer Station Charges at the transfer station.

 Town of Millet Residents

 Town of Millet residents have access only to the East Millet transfer station.

 To access the transfer station, a voucher must be purchased at the Town of Millet administration office or Rexall Drug Store in Millet (cash only at the drug store).

 Each voucher is for a one time visit to the transfer station.

 Vouchers must be presented to the transfer station attendant when entering the site.